-- 1 To promote a culture of inclusivity. - 2 To provide pastoral care to LGBTQI+ students, recognising their specific needs. - 3 To provide a regular dedicated time and space for LGBTQI+ students to gather for support and socialising. - 4 To offer staff best practice professional development on supporting LGBTQI+ students, including the opportunity to reflect on how their teaching practices might affect LGBTQI+ student's achievement and engagement. - 5 To educate all students about challenges faced by LGBTQI+ students throughout the school-wide wellbeing and health programme. - 6 To ensure a zero tolerance approach to language and behaviour that is threatening, discriminatory, or demeaning towards LGBTQI+ students. - 7 To provide non-gendered toilet facilities accessible to all students. - 8 To allow students to select and wear any uniform items designated for their year level.
+- 1 To promote a culture of inclusivity. - 2 To provide pastoral care to LGBTQI+ students, recognising their specific needs. - 3 To provide a regular dedicated time and space for LGBTQI+ students to gather for support and socialising. - 4 To offer staff best practice professional development on supporting LGBTQI+ students, including the opportunity to reflect on how their teaching practices might affect LGBTQI+ student's achievement and engagement. - 5 To educate all students about challenges faced by LGBTQI+ students throughout the school-wide wellbeing and health programme. - 6 We will not accept language and behaviour that is threatening, discriminatory, or demeaning towards LGBTQI+ students. - 7 To provide non-gendered toilet and changing facilities accessible to all students. - 8 To allow students to select and wear any uniform items designated for their year level.